rockcookies/fnx-ui/packages/fnx-ui/src/pull-refresh/index.en-US.md

 # PullRefresh

+Used to provide interactive operations for pull-down refresh.

 ## Basic Usage

 The drop-down refreshing will trigger the `onRefresh` event, you can synchronize or asynchronously in the callback function of the event, and then set the `refreshing` to `false` after the operation is complete, indicating that the load is complete.